 In short, the flavors of Larb, like many dishes, depend on region, family recipes and your own taste – put in what you wish, vary the flavors and the heat, and make it your own.
 Serve with lettuce or cabbage leaves, an assortment of finely shredded vegetables, additional lime and glutinous (sticky) rice.
 I’ve found some people bulk at all the beautifully prepared veggies; if that’s you or a family member, try serving your larb with my Thai Inspired Coleslaw, instead.

 You can spread the rice on the lettuce, then add the meat and veggies and roll it, or if you’d like to be more authentic, use your hands to make a little cup of the sticky rice and fill.
 Or, you can use no rice at all and sub in fine rice noodles, instead.
+And of course if you’re going low carb, just serve wraps in lettuce and/or cabbage.
 If you’re like my son, you’ll want some Sriracha on the side.

 Be careful when cooking the pork.
 The bit of water helps a lot in getting the pork finished and broken down and I love to pull out my potato masher to make short work of it.
 The idea isn’t to brown the pork (and you will want to take it off heat as soon as the pink is gone; cooking more can make it rubbery) but just barely cook it through.
 It finishes up in the residual heat as you toss in the rest of the ingredients.